 It also increases your chances if your content is in the featured snippet, as 4 out of 10 voice search results come from featured snippets.

 It helps to include a question and an answer in your content.
 Adding a “Frequently Asked Questions” section in your content can help even more.

 8. Try to Get Your Content In Featured Snippets

-Featured snippets, also known as “position 0”, are another factor in 2019 that you should try to optimize for when possible.
+Featured snippets, also known as “position 0”, are another factor that you should try to optimize for when possible.

 These are the boxes that show up at the top of search results:

 According to Ahrefs, 13% of all search results now show featured snippets.
 This makes it very important to optimize your content for them.